bmoliveira/UAChat/README.md

  - Android Play Services

 #### Extras note
- - If you dont have an Android device its highly recommended to install HAXM intel virtual machine tool to make android emulator run faster
+ - If you don't have an Android device its highly recommended to install HAXM intel virtual machine tool to make android emulator run faster

 ## Workflow